-In addition, on June 1, 2018, HSLFI entered into a sale and servicing agreement with HFI, as Issuer, and the Company, as Servicer, pursuant to which HSLFI will sell or contribute to HFI certain secured loans made to certain portfolio companies.
-HFI entered into a Note Funding Agreement (the "NYL Facility") with several entities owned or affiliated with New York Life Insurance Company ("Noteholders") for an aggregate purchase price of up to \$100.0 million, with an accordion feature of up to \$200.0 million at the mutual discretion and agreement of HSLFI and the Noteholders.
-The Note Funding Agreement has an investment period that ends on June 1, 2020, if not extended, followed by a five year amortization period and a scheduled final payment date of June 10, 2025, subject to any extension of the investment period.
-Any notes issued by HFI will be collateralized by all investments held by HFI and permit an advance rate of up to 67% of the aggregate principal amount of eligible debt investments.
-The interest rate on the notes issued under the NYL Facility is based on the three year USD mid-market swap rate plus a margin of between 2.75% and 3.25% depending on the rating of such notes at the time of issuance.
-There were no advances made by the Noteholders as of December 31, 2018.
+HFI entered into the NYL Facility with the NYL Noteholders for an aggregate purchase price of up to \$100.0 million, with an accordion feature of up to \$200.0 million at the mutual discretion and agreement of HSLFI and the NYL Noteholders.
+On June 1, 2018, HSLFI sold or contributed to HFI certain secured loans made to certain portfolio companies pursuant to a sale and servicing agreement with HFI, as Issuer, and the Company, as Servicer (the "Sale and Servicing Agreement"), as amended by that certain Amendment No. 1 to the Sale and Servicing Agreement, dated June 19, 2019 (the "Amendment No. 1").
+Any notes issued by HFI were collateralized by all investments held by HFI and permitted an advance rate of up to 67% of the aggregate principal amount of eligible debt investments.
+The notes were issued pursuant to that certain indenture by and between HFI and U.S. Bank National Association, dated as of June 1, 2018 (the "Indenture").
+Prior to June 5, 2020, the interest rate on the notes issued under the NYL Facility was based on the three year USD mid-market swap rate plus a margin of between 2.75% and 3.25% depending on the rating of such notes at the time of issuance.
+There were \$15.0 million in advances made by the NYL Noteholders as of December 31, 2019 at an interest rate of 4.98%.

-The following table shows HSLFI's individual investments as of December 31, 2018:
+The following table shows HSLFI's investments as of December 31, 2019: